Taking probiotics daily may be one of the best things you can do for your body.

 #7.
-May Improve Menstrual Cycle and other Hormones
+May Improve The Menstrual Cycle and Other Hormones

 As we uncover more information about the microbiome we begin to uncover certain patterns.

-We know that the microbiome of patients with certain conditions tend to have higher populations of certain bacterial species, especially when compared to healthy people.
+We know that the microbiome of patients with certain conditions tends to have higher populations of certain bacterial species, especially when compared to healthy people.

 We also know that the microbiome of patients with PCOS and obesity tend to look similar.

-As an example, studies have linked intestinal dysbiosis to menstrual problems such as PCOS.
+As an example, studies have linked intestinal dysbiosis to menstrual problems such as PCOS (21).

-This present an opportunity to use probiotics to help re-establish normal bacterial levels and improve hormone status in the body.
+This presents an opportunity to use probiotics to help re-establish normal bacterial levels and improve hormone status in the body.

 The Best Probiotic for Women

-The best probiotic for women is one that meets the following critera:
+The best probiotic for women is one that meets the following criteria:

 - Has multiple species and strains